circlefin/stablecoin-evm/doc/tokendesign.md

 required to fix or mitigate the issue that caused CENTRE to pause the contract.

 ### Pause
-CENTRE will pause the contract via the `pause` method.
+Sky Solutions or FCC LLC will pause the contract via the `pause` method.
 This method will set the paused flag to true.

 - Only the `pauser` role may call pause.

 - Pausing emits a `Pause()` event

 ### Unpause
-CENTRE will unpause the contract via the `unpause` method.
+Sky Solutions or FCC LLC will unpause the contract via the `unpause` method.
 This method will set the `paused` flag to false.
 All functionality will be restored when the contract is unpaused.

 - Only the `pauser` role may call unpause.